truzo/tomango-2018/site/content/blog/email-marketing-still-effective-4040-20-minutes-says-answer-yes.md

 Towards the end of the month, I put together our regular marketing email that typically contains:

-	<li>A short version of one of the blog posts, with a link to the full article
+- A short version of one of the blog posts, with a link to the full article
-	<li>A couple of projects we've recently started or won
+- A couple of projects we've recently started or won
-	<li>A recently completed project from our portfolio
+- A recently completed project from our portfolio

 Using our beautifully designed HTML email template and the [MailChimp](http://www.mailchimp.com) email platform, I put together [this marketing email](http://us6.campaign-archive2.com/?u=794f167815307066804ef6873&amp;id=a1a1cbe3dd&amp;e=e4c48256cd) at the end of June.